stefanklut/laypa/YOLO_instructions.md

 This document describes how to use YOLO with Laypa pre- and post-processing.
 It will guide you through the process of training a YOLO model, and then using it to return PageXML files with bounding boxes for the detected objects.

 ## Training a YOLO model
 In order to train a model you need the same files as for training a Laypa model.
-The preprocessing will convert the PageXML files to the COCO format, which is used by YOLO.
+The preprocessing will convert the PageXML files to the YOLO format.
+The YOLO format is a text file with the same name as the image file, but with a `.txt` extension.
+The text file contains the bounding boxes or polygons for the objects in the image, depending on the type of task.

 To start training a YOLO model use a config file for Laypa, in which you specify the region types you want to detect.
 Then call the [`train_yolo.py`][train_yolo] script as follows: